-Good morning!
-Easter is almost here!
-We started getting ready for the Easter bunny by decorating our eggs this past weekend!
+Hello Crafty Friends!
+With Easter around the corner we have started getting ready by decorating Easter eggs.
 I usually buy a kit from the store and dye them, but this year I wanted to try something different and also involve my little one.
-These DIY Eric Carle Easter eggs were so much fun to make and very simple!
-I love how colorful and vibrant they turned out!
-I was a little apprehensive about attempting to dye eggs with a 2- year-old and these eggs solved that problem by not involving dye at all!
-Just tissue paper and paint!
+These DIY The Very Hungry Caterpillar Easter eggs were so much fun to make.

 My son helped me paint the tissue paper and loved using different materials to make patterns in the paint.
-When all of our tissue paper was painted, I decoupaged it onto the eggs and voila! – bright, fun, and cheerful eggs ready for Easter!
-The best part was my little one recognized the caterpillar and the other fun collages on the eggs and was totally into them!
+When all of our tissue paper was painted, I decoupaged it onto the eggs and voila! – bright, fun, and cheerful eggs ready for Easter.

 - White tissue paper